-The total pension liability at March 31, 2019 was determined by using an actuarial valuation as of April 1, 2018, with update procedures used to roll forward the total pension liability to the measurement date.
+The total pension liability at March 31, 2020 was determined by using an actuarial valuation as of April 1, 2019, with update procedures used to roll forward the total pension liability to the measurement date.
 The actuarial valuations used the following actuarial assumptions:

-Measurement date March 31, 2019
+Measurement date March 31, 2020

-Actuarial valuation date April 1, 2018
+Actuarial valuation date April 1, 2019

-Investment rate of return (net of investment expense) 7.0%
+Investment rate of return (net of investment expense) 6.8%

-Salary scale 4.2%
+Salary increases 4.2%

 Cost of living adjustments 1.3%

 Inflation rate 2.5%

-Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2014.

-The actuarial assumptions used in the April 1, 2018 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.
+Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2018.
+The previous actuarial valuation as of April 1, 2018 used the Society of Actuaries' Scale MP-2014.
+The actuarial assumptions used in the April 1, 2019 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.

-The long-term expected rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns net of investment expenses and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected return, net of investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The previous actuarial valuation as of April 1, 2018 used a long-term expected rate of return of 7.0%.

-Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2019 are summarized below:
+Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of March 31, 2020 are summarized below:

+Long-Term

+Target Expected Real

-Target Allocation Long-Term Expected Real Rate of Return
+Allocation Rate of Return

 Asset Type:

-Domestic equity 36.0% 4.55%
+Domestic equity 36.0% 4.05%

-International equity 14.0% 6.35%
+International equity 14.0% 6.15%

-Private equity 10.0% 7.50%
+Private equity 10.0% 6.75%

-Real estate 10.0% 5.55%
+Real estate 10.0% 4.95%

-Absolute return strategies 2.0% 3.75%
+Absolute return strategies 2.0% 3.25%

-Opportunistic portfolio 3.0% 5.68%
+Opportunistic portfolio 3.0% 4.65%

-Real assets 3.0% 5.29%
+Real assets 3.0% 5.95%

-Bonds and mortgages 17.0% 1.31%
+Bonds and mortgages 17.0% 0.75%

-Cash 1.0% -0.25%
+Cash 1.0% 0.00%

-Inflation indexed bonds 4.0% 1.25%
+Inflation indexed bonds 4.0% 0.50%

 100.0%